DCWebApps/wp-jekyll-geeko/readme.txt

-=== wp-jekyll ===
+=== wp-jekyll-geeko ===

 Contributors: automattic
 Tags: translation-ready, custom-background, theme-options, custom-menu, post-formats, threaded-comments

 Requires at least: 4.0
 Tested up to: 4.7
-Stable tag: 1.0.0
+Stable tag: 1.1.0
 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called wp-jekyll, or underscores.
+A starter theme called wp-jekyll-geeko, or underscores.

 == Description ==

 Hi.
-I'm a starter theme called wp-jekyll, or underscores, if you like.
+I'm a starter theme called wp-jekyll-geeko, or underscores, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

 == Installation ==